ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

    ...: shot.cue.strike(
    ...:     ball = shot.balls['cue'],
    ...:     V0 = 10000,
-   ...:     phi = 89.9999, # not quite straight down table, so it bangs into cushions ...:     a = 0.0,
+   ...:     phi = 89.9999, # not quite straight down table, so it bangs into side cushions during its journey ...:     a = 0.0,
    ...:     b = 0,
    ...:     theta = 0,